pablohdzvizcarra/my-software-developer-career/README.md

 #### Day 742: Java and algorithms
 Continue read the book so good they can't ignore you, and practice algorithms in hacker rank.

+#### Day 743: Java and Hacker Rank
+Finish book so good they can't ignore you simply a book like no other, continue upgrade my java skills in hacker rank.